-Economic analysis and optimization is the next step.
 In this stage, we continue to use a visual basic code written to analyze the cost and benefit of flood defense system and determine the optimum levees setback with the maximum economic benefits.
 Genetic algorithm is applied to achieve best solution.
 Substituting the hydrologic and hydraulic study outputs in the optimization analysis and refining the construction cost estimate based on developing knowledge of cost-sensitive features such as water level, we make it possible to determine the optimum design.

-4.1 Genetic Algorithm Formulation
+4.4.1 Genetic Algorithm Formulation

 Since the objective function is based on maximizing ratio between benefit and cost of flood levees, levee height in each section should be the decision variable on which the GA is based.
-Construction cost is calculated using levee fill volume and its unit cost.
+Construction cost is calculated by using volume of constructed levee and unit cost of it.
 Benefit is calculated from the value of protected land due to constructed hydraulic structure (Levee).
 With 10 sections and one levee height, there are thus 10 discrete variables to be represented in the GA.
 Each of these may be considered to be a gene.
 Elevation values are to be considered as non-integer quantities with precision of 0.1 meter.
 This is toward defining the problem and is not a limitation for GAs.